Guatemala & El Salvador: Lost Cities of the Ancient Maya Tour

 Note about Travel in Guatemala and El Salvador

 This trip is for the hardy!
 The adventurous nature of the itinerary makes it essential that you be in good physical condition.
-Long walks may be required to reach some areas, including walks over steep gradients and over poorly maintained paths, as two miles or more each day.
+Long walks may be required to reach some areas, including walks over steep gradients and over poorly maintained paths, as many as two miles or more each day.
 Participants, unassisted, must be able to walk on rough trails and keep up with group members.
 To reach the top of some of ceremonial centers steep climbs up tall, uneven stairs are necessary.
 The roads in this part of the world are frequently dirt, and may involve long drives over uneven terrain.
 Meals will not be haute cuisine and several lunches will be picnics.
 Remember that bellhops are seldom found in the jungle!
 A flexible attitude, team spirit and a good sense of humor are essential!
 If you have questions about your ability to handle this sort of challenge, we suggest you carry the brochure to your physician and discuss your abilities.
 If you have further questions about the strenuousness of the trip, please call us.

 This Archaeological Tour to Guatemala and El Salvador is limited to 14 participants